 Arguably, the most common compound butter is garlic butter.
 You can buy it, though store-bought garlic butter is generally margarine instead of butter and would have garlic powder and dried parsley.
 I'm trying to say that the store-bought stuff isn't good, especially after trying the recipe below.
 The garlic butter in this recipe is made of butter, fresh garlic, fresh parsley, and a little bit of brandy to tie it all together.
 You can omit the brandy, but I suggest keeping it in.
 You can buy a small bottle of brandy for under $15 and use it in cooking.
 Its sweetness adds a lot to pork, chicken, or fish dishes.
 Use brandy in place of wine in almost any recipe.

-I don’t think I need to run through the common uses of garlic butter because we’re all pretty familiar with it.
-But I might as well share some of my favourite uses that aren’t so common.
-For example, I like to add it to steaks while resting.
+I don't think I need to run through the common uses of garlic butter because we're all pretty familiar with it.
+But I might as well share some of my favourite uses that aren't so common.
+For example, it makes a great steak butter recipe to add while the steak is resting.
 The butter sits on the steaks, melts, and adds lots of flavours.
-It’s also great to throw a tablespoon or two of garlic butter into a tomato-based pasta to finish it.
-So, imagine your sauce is all done, you’ve added the pasta, now toss in a bit of garlic butter, stir it until it melts, then serve.
-You won’t believe how much flavour that little bit of garlic butter adds to the pasta.
+It's also great to throw a tablespoon or two of garlic butter into a tomato-based pasta to finish it.
+So, imagine your sauce is all done, you've added the pasta, now toss in a bit of garlic butter, stir it until it melts, then serve.
+You won't believe how much flavour that little bit of garlic butter adds to the pasta.

 Ingredients